YIZHE12/ML_DeepCT/README.md

 # Micro_CT_data_process
 CT data process:

-Image reconstruction
+Image reconstruction (using Astra or CNN)

-Image registration and stitching
+Image registration and stitching (using manual aligment or automatic image registration)

-Image notation
+Image notation (using mouse to create label data for image segmentation)

-Image segementation
+Image segementation (using Markov random field, layer detection or U-net)